danielthompson/polytope/lib/googletest-1.10.0/docs/advanced.md

-    *   If the variable's value is `"threadsafe"`, the child process re-executes the unit test binary just as it was originally invoked, but with some extra flags to cause just the single death test under consideration to be run.
+    *   If the variable's value is `"threadsafe"`, the child process re-executes the unit test binary just as it was originally invoked, but with some extra flags to cause just the single death test under consideration to be thread_entrypoint.
-*   On Windows, the child is spawned using the `CreateProcess()` API, and re-executes the binary to cause just the single death test under consideration to be run - much like the `threadsafe` mode on POSIX.
+*   On Windows, the child is spawned using the `CreateProcess()` API, and re-executes the binary to cause just the single death test under consideration to be thread_entrypoint - much like the `threadsafe` mode on POSIX.

 Other values for the variable are illegal and will cause the death test to fail.
 Currently, the flag's default value is **"fast"**